-Nick Santora, CEO of cyber security firm Curricula, offered this advice: “One of the ways to protect yourself is to understand any inbound call can be suspicious, especially when asking for any personal information.
+Nick Santora, Founder and CEO of cyber security firm Curricula, offered this advice: “One of the ways to protect yourself is to understand any inbound call can be suspicious, especially when asking for any personal information.
 The caller might use a sense of urgency to get you to give out your personal information.
-They will ask questions that they already ‘know’ the answer for you to confirm, but are really just making you give away your information.
+They will ask questions that they already ‘know’ the answer for you to confirm, but are just making you give away your information.
 It is easy to be tricked or manipulated on a phone call.

 “Depending on the information you give to the scammer, you may be at risk for being applied for financial accounts or other services using your personal information.
 Your identity may also be at risk along with other personally identifiable information.

 “To protect against these risks, do not respond to any sense of urgency request, especially via an unsolicited phone call.
 If you are unsure, hang up and call the main public line of any service requesting information.”

 Build up your defenses

 The only thing better than handling scammers smartly is never having to talk to scammers in the first place.
 That’s why Justin Lavelle, the Director of Public Relations for Gartner, suggests you take the following steps as soon as you can:

 “Do register with the Do Not Call Registry.
 Although the Do Not Call Registry isn’t always consistent, it’s important to register with them to help eliminate a good portion of calls.
 If you've been on the Do Not Call Registry for a month or longer and still get calls, file a complaint with the FCC.
 It doesn't take long, and sometimes enough complaints can get policy changed.
 Report illegal robocalls to the Federal Communications Commission at consumercomplaints.fcc.gov or call 888-225-5322.